-- Geophysical techniques such as installing groundwater and vadose zone wells, boreholes, and test pits and conducting groundwater tracer tests. - Physical techniques such as installing piezometers, instrument clusters, lysimeters, and temporary support trailers. - Meteorological techniques such as installing and operating weather stations, meteorological towers, and other instruments. - Sampling and characterization of environmental media, contaminants, and waste streams. - Cultural resource techniques such as installing exploratory test pits and trenches, collecting and curating artifacts, and conducting core and auger tests.
+- Geophysical techniques such as installing groundwater and vadose zone wells, boreholes, and test pits and conducting groundwater tracer tests. - Physical techniques such as installing piezometers, instrument clusters, lysimeters, and temporary support trailers. - Meteorological techniques such as installing and operating weather stations, meteorological towers, and other instruments. - Sampling and characterization of environmental media, contaminants, and waste streams - Ecological and environmental research such as environmental manipulation and associated sampling.

-• Biological resource techniques such as sampling plants and collecting wildlife, conducted under applicable state and federal collection permits.
+- Cultural resource techniques such as installing exploratory test pits and trenches, collecting and curating artifacts, and conducting core and auger tests. - Biological resource techniques such as sampling plants and collecting wildlife, conducted under applicable state and federal collection permits.